vishwakumarv/vishwakumarv/README.md

 - 💼 [Career path & background (**LinkedIn**)](https://www.linkedin.com/in/vishwakumarv/)
 - ✉️ [Email me](mailto:vkumxr@proton.me)

-Do not forget to check out my CTF writeups and security research below 👇🏻
+Do not forget to check out my [CTF writeups and security research](https://vishwakumarv.github.io/writeups)

 > P.S.
 To read this intro on terminal, just run `npx vishwa`.
 But why? -- because understanding your own README deeply is half the battle. 🛡️